lukateg/strength-age/README.md

 // -- check if there is better way to add chunking text prompt
 // -- check if all routes are covered with the fallback and if URL security is enough

--- remove pdfItems from getLessonData, these need to be separated -- check why uploading calls 3 requests and is so slow /// -- create suspense component for pending and error state -- create custom fetch function with convex token
+-- check why uploading calls 3 requests and is so slow /// create consistent pattern for loading skeleton, error case, and not found case create reusable components for error and not found case and use them across the app -- create custom fetch function with convex token
 -- retry test multiple times and redirect back willaredirect you through multiple test reviews
 // - add error messages for each scenario that comes from the server -- iplement solution across all mutations and whole app